 Barolo

-Barolo wine is a translucent brick-red colored wine that has the flavors of cherry, raspberry, and licorice.
+Barolo wine is a translucent brick-red colored wine with cherry, raspberry, and licorice flavors.
 This wine is full-bodied, high in tannins, and extremely dry.

 The Barolo is great to drink in Italy.